-The Los Angeles CoC has a structured outreach system that has regional leadership coordinating all outreach workers, regardless of funding source.
-In addition to the coordinated outreach system, there has been investment in the number or persons conducting outreach on the streets of Los Angeles, with the addition of more outreach workers this past year engaging people who are on the street to prepare and respond to the COVID-19 pandemic.
+The Los Angeles Continuum of Care (CoC) has a structured outreach system that has regional leadership coordinating all outreach workers, regardless of funding source.
+In addition to the coordinated outreach system, there has been investment in the number or persons conducting outreach on the streets of Los Angele, with the addition of more outreach workers this past year engaging people who are on the street to prepare and respond to the COVID-19 pandemic.
 All outreach workers use the same standardized assessment and triage tool to understand the needs and available resources for the persons they are engaging.